mikhama/async-race-api/README.md

 **Delete Winner**
 ----
-Delete specified car from a garage
+Delete the specified car from the winners table.

 <details>